Pixel Duck and Rubber Duck are live. Our most capable motion generation release yet.

 Not every video needs motion graphics.
 But there are specific situations where they dramatically improve your content.

-When you walk through a process or rank items, animated lists that reveal one item at a time keep viewers engaged and make the structure of your content clear.
+Lists and stepsAnimated lists that reveal one item at a time keep viewers engaged and make the structure of your content clear.

-What Makes Good AI Motion Graphics
+What Makes AI Motion Graphics Good?

 The quality of your AI motion graphics depends largely on your prompts.
 Here is what separates good results from generic ones.

-Be specific about animation.
-Instead of "show three items," say "three items animate in one by one from the left with a slight bounce."
-The more you describe the motion, the better the output.
+Be specific about animationInstead of "show three items," say "three items animate in one by one from the left with a slight bounce."

-Specify transparent backgrounds.
-If you are overlaying the graphic on video footage, always include "transparent background" in your prompt.
-This ensures you get a clean overlay.
+Specify transparent backgroundsIf you are overlaying the graphic on video footage, always include "transparent background" for a clean overlay.

-Keep it focused.
-One motion graphic should communicate one idea.
-A chart, a list, or a title.
-Not all three in one animation.
+Keep it focusedOne motion graphic should communicate one idea: a chart, a list, or a title, not all three.

 The Shift From Templates to AI Generation